roboticist-tav/diego_documentation/docs/metaphysic/obj/behavi.md

 4] Make a cup of tea, then play 'Piano Sonata No. 1 in C major' on the piano. `_decision(order/priority/authority)`

-5] Play 10% of piano playing then 10% of making a cup of tea, then 10% piano playing... `_decision(simultaneous)`
+5] Play 10% of piano playing then 10% of making a cup of tea, then 10% piano playing… `_decision(simultaneous)`

 6] Go to the kitchen put the kettle on, go to the piano and play, when kettle has boiled go to the kitchen and make the tea, go back to the piano and finish playing. `_decision(coeval)`